Switzerland

 Current temporary series since 1960, rear plate in black on white.

-The registration consists of two letters above three numerals and one letter.
+The registration consists of two smaller letters above three numerals and one letter.

 The first two letters indicate the canton where VS stands for Wallis.